Forensic Science Minor

 Minor in Forensic Science

-The Minor in Forensic Science is a 24-26 semester hour program which focuses on criminal investigation, crime scene investigation, and the management of criminal evidence.
-It’s one of the Minors offered by the Department of Criminal Justice but students also take specific courses in forensic anthropology, anatomy and physiology, and organic chemistry.
+The Minor in Forensic Science is a 22-24 semester hour program which focuses on criminal investigation, crime scene investigation, and the management of criminal evidence.
+It’s one of the Minors offered by the Department of Criminal Justice and Criminology but students also take specific courses in forensic anthropology, digital photography, anatomy and physiology, and chemistry.
 Our forensic science laboratory is equipped with modern-day instruments and computer software so students are learning current investigative applications.
-Whether it’s digital fingerprint scanning, computerized facial reconstruction, 3-D crime scene sketching, digital blood pattern mapping, chemical processing of bodily fluids, alternate light sources, crime scene photography, comparative evidence examination, or latent fingerprint identification, the lab has the tools necessary for students to learn each facet of criminal investigation.
+Whether it’s digital fingerprint scanning, computerized facial reconstruction, 3-D crime scene sketching, digital blood pattern mapping, chemical processing of bodily fluids, alternate light sources, crime scene photography, comparative evidence examination, or latent fingerprint identification, the lab has the tools necessary for students to learn each facet of criminal investigation

-The Forensic Science Minor requires 24 to 26 semester hours of credit in the following:
+The Forensic Science Minor requires 22 to 24 semester hours of credit in the following:

 For more information contact the Department of Criminal Justice (252) 328-4192; just@ecu.edu or an Academic Advisor at (252)-737-4454.